But I will try. Not for me. Or, you. For her.

 I felt so alone.
 Still do.
 The physically empty feeling has gone away, though it took months to not feel her phantom heart beating, or the "popping" of her movements.
 Had she survived, she would have surely been an early walker like my son.
 Like me.
 Sometimes I'd wake up with my hand on my stomach looking for her, tears down my cheeks, though I wasn't aware I could cry in my sleep.

 No one acknowledged Emma.
 Or, me.
 I ended up not going forward with the plaque.
 Mainly because I had to give up my job and leave my home.
-Emma's father had disappeared weeks before she died, but not completely.
-He stalked me for seven months thereafter; it only stopped because I moved.
-I'm not entirely sure why and often felt he was checking on me--if not in a very odd way.
-The shame and guilt he must have felt when he learned what happened, combined with male pride, had to be at least part of the reason.
-But the reality of his actions were not reassuring.
-He had not contacted me directly so I had no way of knowing what his actual intentions were; according to Department of Justice statistics, stalking ends one of two ways--either the victim leaves her life behind and starts fresh somewhere far away, or, she is killed.
+You see, I was stalked for nearly eight months thereafter; it only stopped because I moved.
+According to Department of Justice statistics, stalking ends one of two ways--either the victim leaves her life behind and starts fresh somewhere far away, or, she is killed.
 More than 80% are.
 And the activity was escalating; I had to make what was an incredibly difficult decision.
 Not only had I lost my daughter, but I was now losing my independence.
 Something I worked my whole life to achieve.
 None of it was easy.
 None of it was my choice either.
 However, there was something that mattered even more than my ego or pride.

 You see, I believe survival is more important than anything else.
 It's what Emma would have wanted.
 And although she is not physically here with me, I am still her mother.
 I still hold myself to that standard in my behavior.
 And nothing less.
 What would I wish her to do if she were in my position, as many women are?
 In fact, three out of every four women will have a stalker in their lifetime.